allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 ![fasthttp vs nethttp](/img/articles/2016-02-26-fast-cache-service-in-go-lang/fasthttp-vs-nethttp.png "fasthttp vs nethttp")

-## Json deserialization
+## JSON deserialization

-During profiling our application we found that program spends huge amount of time on json deserialisation.
+During profiling our application we found that program spends huge amount of time on JSON deserialisation.
 Also memory profiler reports that huge amount of data is processed by `json.Marshal`.
 It wasn’t surprise for us.
 With 10k rps, 350 bytes per request could be significant payload for any application.
 Nevertheless our goal was speed, so we investigated it.

-We heard that Go json serializer isn’t as fast as in other languages.
+We heard that Go JSON serializer isn’t as fast as in other languages.
 Most benchmarks were done in 2013 so before 1.3 version.
 When we saw [issue-5683](https://github.com/golang/go/issues/5683) claiming Go is 3 times slower than Python and [mailing list]( https://groups.google.com/forum/#!topic/golang-nuts/zCBUEB_MfVs) that it’s 5.
 We start searching for better solution.

-Definitely json over http is not the best choice if you need speed.
-Unfortunately all our services talk with each other in json, so incorporating new protocol will be out of scope for this task (but we are considering using [avro](https://avro.apache.org/), as we did for [Kafka]( http://allegro.tech/2015/08/spark-kafka-integration.html).
-We decided to stick with json.
+Definitely JSON over http is not the best choice if you need speed.
+Unfortunately all our services talk with each other in JSON, so incorporating new protocol will be out of scope for this task (but we are considering using [avro](https://avro.apache.org/), as we did for [Kafka]( http://allegro.tech/2015/08/spark-kafka-integration.html).
+We decided to stick with JSON.
 Quick search provide us solution [ffjson](https://github.com/pquerna/ffjson).

 ffjson documentation claims it’s 2-3 times faster than standard `json.Unmarshal`, and also uses less memory to do it.